 She's also got one accessory that won't be included with the Series 5 release: the fearsome Shard of Darkness.
 Taken from the comics collected in the trade paperback of the same name, Evil-Lyn's necklace is a shard of the Shakarran crystal, an element forged by the Eternian Ancients to trap a powerful evil force, hinted to be King Hiss and the Snake Men, but of course Hordak is trapped in another dimension, as well.
 The shard is a powerful artefact that gives whoever possesses it great power, but also leads them to temptation.
 Basically it's a clear, pointy version of The One Ring.
 It hangs on a silver chain and is a very cool extra.

-statues comes with a hexagonal display base.
-Actually, they all come with the same display base: a generic technological thing that's color-coded to the character's allegience.
-Skeletor's minions pose on a rusty red base.
+figure-scale statues comes with a hexagonal display base.
+Actually, they all come with the same display base: a generic technological thing that's color-coded to the character's allegiance.
+Skeletor's minions pose on a maroonish-purple base.
 Evil-Lyn will stand on her own, but it's precarious - she's the first to really need the base for vertical stability.

 In the original show bible for the cartoon, Evil-Lyn was really Evelyn Powers, an astronaut from earth.
 She was a brilliant chemist, physicist and biologist, and was jealous that Marlena Glenn was named as the pilot for their next mission.
 Along with crewmembers Biff Beastman and Dr. T.E.
 Scope (sigh), Marlena and Evelyn were shunted through a dimensional portal to Eternia.
 Thankfully, none of the writers liked that idea, so her origin was left vague, and eventually changed entirely for the 2002 cartoon.
 Whatever you want her backstory to be, this ministatue has a nicer look than the figure did.
 Save your money - don't place a high bid for the figure on eBay, because a better Evil-Lyn is available.